apache/iotdb/docs/UserGuide/Operators-Functions/Variation-Trend.md

 |---------------|---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | DIFF          | INT32 / INT64 / FLOAT / DOUBLE  | `ignoreNull`：optional，default is true.
 If is true, the previous data point is ignored when it is null and continues to find the first non-null value forwardly.
 If the value is false, previous data point is not ignored when it is null, the result is also null because null is used for subtraction | DOUBLE                  | Calculates the difference between the value of a data point and the value of the previous data point.
 There is no corresponding output for the first data point, so output is null |

-> Note：
-> Don't use `ORDER BY TIME DESC` clause when use this function.

 ### Example

 #### RawData